damalialutfiani/Quizz-on-codecademy/Learn Python 3-Python Code Challenges I-Control Flow (Advanced).md

       ![python I - 2 1](https://user-images.githubusercontent.com/74751990/189597019-01fee086-bb99-4312-8dfd-f4bf2584db7f.jpg)

 2. Same Name

     We need to write a program that checks different names and determines if they are equal.
 We need to accept two strings and compare them.
 Here are the steps:

-Define the function to accept two strings, your_name and my_name Test if the two strings are equal
+        a.
+Define the function to accept two strings, your_name and my_name

+        b.
+Test if the two strings are equal

+        c.
 Return True if they are equal, otherwise return False

       >   Coding question